 Thank you for letting me share my story.
-I feel so much like I was honoring the baby we never got to hold in our arms by remembering. — Melody, Angela’s assistant
+I feel so much like I was honoring the baby we never got to hold in our arms by remembering. — Melody, Angela’s blog manager

 This post may contain affiliate links.
 See the disclosure policy for more information.